sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-test-a-contract.md

 sidebar_position: 2
 ---

-# Tutorial 2: How to test contract locally
+# Tutorial 2: How to Test a Contract

 After the contract code is written, the next step is to verify whether its function is implemented correctly.

 ## Setup

-Install test framework, We recommend using [mocha](https://mochajs.org).
+Install test framework, We recommend using [Mocha](https://mochajs.org).

 ```bash
 npm install -D mocha chai @types/chai @types/mocha